 The applicant must pay a $500.00 non-refundable, non-transferable administrative fee.
-The administrative fee can be paid online or by UBC journal voucher.
+The administrative fee can be paid online or by Internal Service Delivery (ISD).
 Extensions under six months do not require an administrative fee.

 Applicant – (as applicable) SEAP Fee

 The applicant must pay a $5000.00 per year non-transferable annual administrative fee.
 Please Note: the $5000 fee for SEAP is non-refundable after 6 months from the start of training.
-The administrative fee can be paid online or by UBC journal voucher.
+The administrative fee can be paid online or by Internal Service Delivery (ISD).

 Foreign-sponsored fellows who come under an annual contractual agreement will not be required to pay the $5000.00 administrative fee.

-Once a completed application has been prepared, signatures obtained, and the fee(s) paid, the Department/Division is responsible for forwarding the application form to the Postgraduate Medical Education (PGME) Dean’s Office for review and signature.
-Once a completed application has been submitted to the PGME Deans Office it will be reviewed and processed as appropriate.
+Once a completed application has been prepared, signatures obtained, and the fee(s) paid, the Department/Division is responsible for submitting the application to the Postgraduate Medical Education (PGME) Dean’s Office through the RMS-CFM for review and signature.
+Once a completed application has been submitted to the PGME Deans Office, it will be reviewed and processed as appropriate.
 Applications signed by the Postgraduate Dean will be uploaded to RMS-CFM.
 The Department/Division is then responsible for downloading the signed forms from RMS-CFM and obtaining licensure from the College of Physicians and Surgeons of British Columbia.